bgamboa1/mVSOBase/doc/buyselldoc.rst

 Fix Capacities - Variable Prices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-All process, transmission and storage capacities are predetermined and constant, prices are varying over the modelled timespan.
+All process, transmission and storage capacities are predetermined and constant, prices are varying over the modeled timespan.

 When is electricity purchased?